LRYMND/v-link/README.md

 ![RTI_CONNECTOR_IMAGE](repo/media/rti_connector.jpg?raw=true "RTI Connector")

 When ignition is turned on, the RTI screen automatically folds up and you can use the joystick on the back of the steering wheel to navigate through CarPlay.
-When clicking on the 'Enter' button on the back of the steering wheel, the Arduino sends an ASCII 'space' event (spacebar) to navigate the app.
+When clicking on the 'Enter' button on the back of the steering wheel, the Raspberry sends an ASCII 'space' event (spacebar) to navigate the app.
 (CarPlay requires this instead of a left click or a return/enter)

 ---